 According to the Institute for College Access and Success, in 2012, the average graduating college senior had accumulated $29,400 in debt, some of which owed to private student loan borrowing.
 As a rule of thumb, private loans are costlier over the life of the loan, and repayment terms are not as generous as those characteristic of the federal loan program.

-Today, there is considerable media coverage around the student loan crisis, but one benefit of this attention is that there is now greater education about how to be smart about borrowing.
-According to U.S. News, the best practice is to borrow modestly.
-Experts advise that most students should not borrow more than $5,000 year from all sources, be they federal or private.
+The best practice is to borrow modestly.
+Experts advise that most students should not borrow more than $5,000 per year from all sources, whether federal or private.
 It is also advisable to work part-time during the school year to avoid having to borrow in order to pay for the day-to-day costs of sundries like personal care items.

 The benefit of a Capella University scholarship (i.e., an institutional scholarship) is that it does not need to be repaid.
 There are several scholarships available at Capella University, usually awarded once per academic year.
 The following provides a sample of the scholarships available: